SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ### Customizing the controls / web page

 HTML5 projects use a set of template files in `Engine/Platforms/HTML5/Build/TemplateFiles` to produce the packaged project HTML/JS/CSS etc. This is what defines the appearance of the buttons at the bottom of the screen, for instance.
-You may wish to customize these files, either by editing them in the engine folder or by creating a copy of them in your project's `Build/HTML5` folder which will then be picked up during the HTML5 packaging process.
+You may wish to customize these files, either by editing them in the engine folder (not ideal as it is easy to lose the changes when a new version of this fork is released etc.) or by creating a copy of them in your project's `Build/HTML5` folder which will then be picked up during the HTML5 packaging process.

 ## Fork Updates / Fresh Start